HaaziqKazi/lystyfy_backend/README.md

-do it on beats -> because you want to transition on each beat, not on a random second (because it may cut) put the features into a json file (so to not recompute every single time) a lot of the songs end or start with silence lmao
+do it on beats -> because you want to transition on each beat, not on a random second (because it may cut) put the features into a json file (so to not recompute every single time) a lot of the songs end or start with silence lmao genetic algorithm

+EEG - use brain waves to recommend?

 also go visualise lmao